Policies

 The attached reference guide outlines three safe school procedures which we will practice during the course of the school year: Lockdown, Secure School and Shelter in Place.
 The chart provides information about the procedures, and their implementation within the school.
 We encourage you to discuss these procedures with your children to assist them in feeling more comfortable with the practice.

 The OCDSB has a Common Voluntary School Supply list.
 Parents may chose to provide the materials on the list for their child(ren).
 At Westwind, we have abbreviated the OCDSB supply list to request only those items which are preferred by our teaching staff, to reduce unnecessary purchases.
 In particular, we ask that you do not send geometry sets to school, since very few of the pieces are actually used in class and we can provide the necessary equipment for your child.
 If you do purchase a geometry set, please leave it at home for home use.
-Please, see attached document for the Westwind school supply list.

 Combined Grades